 The Lancastrians ended up taking a position opposite the Yorkists, across the Teme River.
 The Yorkist army had excavated a defensive ditch in a field.
 They had also constructed barricades of carts for the cannon to be emplaced.

-Among the troops brought by Earl of Warwick from Calais were 600 men led by Andrew Trollope, who was an experienced captain.
-During the night, Andrew Trollope and his men, along with others from the Yorkist forces, defected to the Lancastrians after accepting the king’s pardon.
+Among the Yorkist troops brought by Earl of Warwick from Calais were 600 men.
+They were led by Sir Andrew Trollope, who was an experienced captain.
+During the night, Sir Andrew Trollope and his men, defected to the Lancastrians after accepting the Henry IV pardon.

-Giving the impression of returning to Ludlow for the night, Richard, Duke of York, Earl of Salisbury and Earl of Warwick abandoned their armies and fled.
+Giving the impression of returning to Ludlow for the night.
+The Duke of York, Earl of Salisbury, and Earl of Warwick abandoned their armies and fled to Wales.

-At dawn on 13th October 1459, the leaderless Yorkist troops knelt in submission before King Henry IV, and were pardoned.
-Richard had abandoned not only his troops but also his wife Cecily Neville (Duchess of York), his two younger sons and his daughter.
-They were found standing at the Ludlow Market Cross when the Lancastrians arrived.
+13th October 1459, during the morning, the Yorkist troops found themselves leaderless.
+They ended up kneeling in submission before Henry IV, and as a result had become pardoned.
+The Duke of York had not only abandoned his troops, but also his wife Cecily Neville the Duchess of York, his two younger sons and daughter.
+They appeared to be standing at the Ludlow Market Cross when the Lancastrians arrived.